teotomic/skydio_proxy/README.md

 This package contains a slightly modified version of the skydio UDP link code with support for the voxel map and other channels.

+The package contains a simple "industrial inspection" skill that flies to predefined camera poses defined by waypoints and gimbal angles, and lands at the end.
+It streams the vehicle voxel map, pose, gimbal pose, and the downsampled 15Hz user camera stream.

 ## ROS Proxy
 To start the proxy, call